Shubham-kpl/MonitorBee/README.md

 - classify bee activities using advanced machine learning techniques.
 - Image Classification and Video Monitoring
 - Provide detailed insights into the behaviors and health of bee colonies.

+## How does it work

+Each frame provided by the camera (or video file) will be processed to identify the bees in the image.
+The found bee positions will then be used to reconstruct the bee movements and paths using kalman filters.
+The paths are then used to count the bees entering or leaving the hive.
+Where the hive entry is on the upper part of the filmed pane and the exit is on the bottom.

+Each detected bee will then be cut from the image, rotated and forwarded to a neural network for classification.

+The neural network performs simple classification tasks to identify bees with pollen, varroa mite infected bees, bees cooling the hive or wasp and counts them.
+The results can also be visualized.
+The neural network runs in a separate process and the results may be too late to visualize them, as the bee may have already left the filmed area.
+But that depends on the performance of the used system.

 ## Features